Insulin resistance is a common condition, affecting up to 24% of adults over 20 years in the US.

 If stress is longstanding in someone with insulin resistance, it can increase the risk of developing type 2 diabetes and the complications that can arise.

-If you have insulin resistance, it is a good idea to consider the stresses in your own life.
+So, if you have insulin resistance, it is a good idea to consider the stresses in your own life.
 If you can identify them, you are more likely to be better placed to manage them.
 Some popular approaches to managing stress include:

 - Being physically active